LukeHeuser/notes/Java/java_basics.md

   System.print.outln("The isCar variable is false")
 }
 ```
-The code above is testing if the value in 'isCar' true.
-The previous line is set to false so the code block will execute the else .
+The code above is testing if the value in 'isCar' is true.
+The previous line is set to false so the if statement code block will not execute.
+As such, the else statement will then execute.

+It is generally recommended to use the abreviated forms for the code is more concise and readable.
+Additionally, this can help prevent errors by accidentally using an assignment operator when testing booleans for true or false.